aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/component-deep-dive.md

         - **DataSource** (Athena type) — connects to the existing Athena workgroup; no VPC connection is needed for Data Lake mode
         - **DataSets** (×11) — one per SQL view, using `DIRECT_QUERY` import mode so queries hit Athena live without SPICE caching
         - **Template** — defines the dashboard layout with three KPI sheets: Acquisition, Engagement/Retention, and Monetization
-        - **Dashboard** — instantiated from the Template, accessible to the user specified in `QUICKSIGHT_USERNAME`
+        - **Dashboard** — instantiated from the Template, accessible to the primary user specified in `QUICKSIGHT_USERNAME` and any additional users specified in `QUICKSIGHT_ALLOWED_USERS`

         The dashboard URL is emitted as a CloudFormation output after deployment.
 SQL views are created when the customer calls `POST /redshift/setup` (or the equivalent Data Lake setup); until then, visuals display empty data without causing deployment failures.

         A `QUICKSIGHT_USERNAME` must be set in `config.yaml` to grant dashboard access.
+Additional dashboard users can be added with `QUICKSIGHT_ALLOWED_USERS`.
 The target AWS account must have an active QuickSight Enterprise subscription.
 Refer to [Customizations](./customizations.md) for guidance on adding new DataSets or modifying visuals.

 === "Redshift Mode"